citrusvanilla/tinyflux/README.md

 TinyFlux is the tiny time series database optimized for your happiness 😎

 TinyFlux is the time series version of [TinyDB](https://tinydb.readthedocs.io/en/latest/index.html) that is written in Python and has no external dependencies.
-It's a great companion for small analytics workflows and apps, as well as at-home IOT data stores.
+It consistently writes to file atomically at >6K writes/sec and delivers >100 QPS for range queries up to 100K points.
+Perfect companion for small analytics workflows and apps, as well as at-home IOT data stores.
 TinyFlux has 100% test coverage, over 120,000 downloads, and no open issues.

 [![Documentation](https://readthedocs.org/projects/tinyflux/badge/?version=latest)](https://tinyflux.readthedocs.io/en/latest/?badge=latest)
 [![Version](https://img.shields.io/pypi/v/tinyflux.svg)](https://pypi.org/project/tinyflux/)